cloud-neutral-toolkit/postgresql.svc.plus/README.md

 make init-db   # initialize database (optional)
 ```

+## Frontend configuration

+The Next.js homepage reads `NEXT_PUBLIC_ACCOUNT_SERVICE_URL` to reach the Account Service.
+When the variable is not set it
+defaults to `https://localhost:8443`, matching the hostname used by the development TLS certificate.
+Override the environment
+variable if your local certificates use a different host or when connecting to a remote Account Service instance.

 ## Features
 - **XCloudFlow** Multi-cloud IaC engine built with Pulumi SDK and Go.
 GitHub →
 - **KubeGuard** Kubernetes cluster application and node-level backup system.
 GitHub →